Taxation of income from renting out the property

 Home > News > Taxation of income from renting out the property

-If the owner is an individual, then the income from the rental is subject to the "IRPF" (Personal Income Tax), and if the property is rented out as a business, the taxes must be paid according to the corporate tax.
-In both cases, certain costs can be deducted from the tax base.
+If the owner is an individual, the income from the rental is subject to "IRPF" (Personal Income Tax), and if the property is rented as a business, the taxes must be paid according to corporate tax.
 Below is a detailed look at each version:

 1. NATURAL PERSON

-As a natural person - You can buy real estate in your own name and rent out your property without any problems.
+As a natural person, you can buy real estate in your own name and rent it out.
 This rental activity is subject to personal income tax, even in the case of "resident" or "non-resident" status.

 1.1 INCOME TAX FOR NON-RESIDENTS - IRNR

-If you are a non-resident in Spain (meaning you stay in Spain for less than 183 days during the calendar year) and you own real estate here, you must meet your tax obligations as you are taxed according to the Spanish income tax for non-residents, known as IRNR.
+If you are a non-resident in Spain (staying in Spain for less than 183 days during the calendar year) and you own real estate here, you are taxed according to Spanish income tax for non-residents (IRNR).

-The non-resident income tax or IRNR is a direct tax on income earned in Spain by individuals and organizations not resident in Spain.
+The IRNR is a direct tax on income earned in Spain by individuals and organizations not resident in Spain.

 Non-residents living in an EU member state who rent out their property in Spain pay income tax of 19% on the net return (not the gross rent).